 3) Software Version Number (SVN): identifies the software version number of the mobile equipment.
 Its length is 2 digits.
 This field is present only if the Type Field is set to 0 or 1;

 4) Radio Configuration Identifier (RCI): identifies the UE radio configuration.
-Its length is n digits.
+Its length is 9 digits.

-Editor's note [WI: RACS, CR#0543]: The value of n is FFS.

 Editor's note [WI: RACS, CR#0543]: Whether a restart counter needs to be included in the UE radio capability ID is FFS.